nicholaswmin/automap/.github/benchmark/README.md

 - Use the Review App as `--app` intead of a standard Heroku app when issuing the run commands.

-> note: review apps can take > 10 minutes to prepare when first created.
+> Note: Review Apps can take > 10 minutes to prepare when first created.
 >
-> note: the "review app name" is *not* the same as the "pipeline name".\
+> Note: A "review app name" is *not* the same as the "pipeline name".\
 > A review app name is usually the name of the branch + some random characters,
 > i.e `"mybranch-abc123efg456"`.